veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

 This is a short tutorial on training an ST model and evaluating it using the wait-k policy

 ## Data Preparation
-This section covers the data preparation required for training and evaluation If you are only interested in model inference / evaluation, please jump to the [Inference & Evaluation](#inference--evaluation) section
+This section covers the data preparation required for training and evaluation.

+If you are only interested in model inference / evaluation, please jump to the [Inference & Evaluation](#inference--evaluation) section.

 [Download](https://ict.fbk.eu/must-c-release-v2-0/) and unpack the MuST-C 2.0 data to the path `${MUSTC_ROOT}/en-${TARGET_LANG}`.
 Then run the following commands below to preprocess the data